SweepCasinos > Vegas Gems

 💬 Comment

-I scanned the Vegas Gems Social Casino privacy clause and checked the domain certs — both were solid.
-Although this site looks like a legal sweepstakes casino, I couldn’t find any details about game audits or fairness tests, which leaves some questions open.
+I read through the Vegas Gems Social Casino privacy section and reviewed the domain certs – it was impressive.
+While the site looks like a legitimate sweepstakes casino, and I was not able to locate any information on game audits or fairness testing, which allows some questions to remain open

 What I Found Around Fairness + Technical Safety